 LANDSCAPING - Some combination of planted, living trees, shrubs, hedges, vines, ground cover and flowers suitable for the climate, exposure and site condition.
-In addition, the combination or design may include earth sculpture, cobbles, bark, mulch, edgers, flower tubs, rock and such structures as fountains, pools, artworks, screens, walls, fences or benches, but such objects alone shall not meet the requirements of this provision.
-The selected combination of objects and plans for landscaping purposes shall be arranged in a manner compatible with the building and its surroundings.
-Specific definitions pertinent to landscaping, buffers, the Wetland Conservation Overlay District, and the Shoreland Protection Overlay District follow:
+In addition, landscaping may include earth sculpture, cobbles, bark, mulch, edgers, flower tubs, rock and such structures as fountains, pools, artworks, screens, walls, fences or benches, but such objects alone do not define landscaping.